It’s not just what you’re exposed to that matters

 Scientists suspect many of the things we’re exposed to in our environment are related to health problems like cancer, asthma or Parkinson’s disease.
-It’s not just what we’re exposed to that matters: A potential environmental impact on health can lead to a cascade of events in a person’s body that changes the way it works – but these changes can be bad or good, and are highly individual depending on genes and circumstances.
+But it’s not just what we’re exposed to that matters: A potential environmental impact on health can lead to a cascade of biological events in the body that alters the way it works – but these changes can be bad or good, and are highly individual depending on genes and circumstances.

 For example, obesity is related to genes and exposure to certain chemicals.
 But how much activity a person gets every day can be a bigger predictor of whether or not someone is a healthy weight.
 That means availability of parks, affordable healthy food and even sidewalks are important environmental factors in helping people keep their BMI in check.